-The estimated useful life, residual values and amortisation method are reviewed annually at the end of the financial year.
+Estimated useful life and residual values is reviewed when there are indicators.
 Any adjustments arising from the annual review are applied prospectively as a change in accounting estimate in the Statement of Financial Performance.

 5. 3 Derecognition

 Intangible assets are derecognised when the asset is disposed of or when there are no further economic benefits or service potential expected from the use of the asset.
 The gain or loss arising on the disposal or retirement of an intangible asset is determined as the difference between the net disposals proceeds and the carrying value and is recognised in the Statement of Financial Performance.